-Examples: Whitaker's almanac, London: J. Whitaker sons Ltd. Nigeria Yearbook, Lagos: Daily Times of Nigeria McGraw Hill Year book of Science and Technology.
-New York.
-Mc Graw Hill.
+Examples: Whitaker's almanac, London: J. Whitaker sons Ltd.

+Nigeria Yearbook, Lagos: Daily Times of Nigeria and some a guisu apromia

+McGraw Hill Year book of Science and Technology, New York, Mc Graw judiciously indexed.
-Handbooks and Manuals: They are synonymously used having information in handy form meant for ready reference to established knowledge rather than recent advances.

-Handbooks contain skillfully selected data presented in tabular form and judiciously indexed.
 They contain formulas with instructions for making particular products or producing certain reactions.

+Gazetteers and Guidebooks: Handbooks and Manuals: They are synonymously used having information in handy form meant for ready reference to established knowledge rather than recent advances. an atlas or constituic a separate publication.

+Handbooks contain skillfully selected data presented in tabular form and